Sharri Markson: COVID-19 origins reporting

 Markson has reported on and written extensively on the origins of COVID-19 pandemic.
-Her reporting has been described by The Sydney Morning Herald as being part of a counter-narrative that advances the case that the COVID-19 pandemic originated from a laboratory leak in opposition to the findings of the World Health Organization in March 2021 on the origins of the virus.
+Her reporting has been described by The Sydney Morning Herald as being part of a counter-narrative that advances the case that the COVID-19 pandemic originated from a laboratory leak, contrary to the WHO-convened Global Study of Origins of SARS-CoV-2.

 In May 2020, reporting by Markson in The Daily Telegraph claimed that the Wuhan Institute of Virology could be the source of COVID-19, citing a 15-page government dossier.
 The Sydney Morning Herald critiqued the reporting as intimating the dossier as originating from a Five Eyes intelligence source.
 In May 2021, Markson published excerpts of a document that showed Chinese military scientists "discussed the weaponisation of SARS coronaviruses five years before the Covid-19 pandemic".
 The Guardian accused Markson of promoting conspiracy theories, noting that the document cited was a book that was widely available in Chinese and that books of its nature tended to be sensational and conspiratorial.
 In response, Markson argued that the book was published by the Chinese Military Medical Science Press, a Chinese government-owned publishing house managed by the General Logistics Department of the People's Liberation Army.
 Tory Shepherd of The Guardian cited Markson's appearance on Steve Bannon's podcast, where she stated that Anthony Fauci "must answer" for his alleged involvement into research weaponising viruses, as well as on US Fox News in June 2021 as examples of Markson's reporting finding fertile ground in the right-wing of the U.S media.
 Shepherd also cited John Lee who pointed out that "the evidence is building and you have significant proportions of the scientific, expert, political and intelligence community saying [the lab leak] is a credible theory."